What is art plagiarism?

 Copyright infringement is the act of unauthorized or unlicensed copying of an artwork, subject to copyright.
 When your art is stolen, there may or may not be plagiarism in play.
-But there is always a copyright infringement.
+But there is always copyright infringement.
 When you make art, it’s copyrighted by default, you don’t have to do anything for it.
 When your art is stolen, this is enough grounds to make work of it.

 But my art is not good enough to have plagiarism or copyright infringements happen to me!

-It’s easy to think of ourselves as imposters, cause you may think you are not ‘good enough’.
+It’s easy to think of ourselves as imposters, cause you may think we are not ‘good enough.
 It tends to be in our nature to think that our art is not worth its money in time, but let me say that YOU are worth your money in time, and so is your art.
 Always remember that nobody sees the ‘flaws’ in your art the way you do and that your own demons are always waiting for you to tear you down.
-We all been there, and we go back there every now and then.
+We have all been there, and we go back there every now and then.
 Still, generally speaking, your art is considered to be WAY better than you think it is yourself.

 Don’t ever think you’re immune to it.
 It will happen, and it will happen sooner than you think.
-The chance of this happening to you is a lot bigger when you’re starting out and didn’t really make a name for yourself yet, than when you already are a big name.
+The chance of this happening to you is a lot bigger when you’re starting out and didn’t really make a name for yourself yet than when you already are a big name.
 The stealing will still happen, but it will decrease because everybody knows you and your style.
 People who scam tend to be actively called out by the large interconnected art community.

 So, how do I protect my art against plagiarism or copyright infringements?

 Well, the bad news is: You can’t, really.
 If someone really wants to plagiarize or infringe your copyright, and that someone is a bit handy, it will happen.
-I’m not gonna explain the more elaborate schemes as I don’t want to give anyone idea’s who may hop by here, looking to cause mischief.
+I’m not gonna explain the more elaborate schemes as I don’t want to give anyone ideas who may hop by here, looking to cause mischief.
 But we all know the more streamlined scams: